Facts About Schizophrenia And Mental Health

 While they’re often depicted in the media as impulsively and unpredictably aggressive, most people with schizophrenia do not exhibit violent behavior.
 Some schizophrenic symptoms, such as delusions of persecution, can increase the risk of violence compared to the general population.
 When people with this condition do commit violent acts, they’re usually more likely to direct them toward family members and other close acquaintances rather than strangers.

-Misconception #3: Those with schizophrenia can’t live normal lives
+Misconception #3: Those with symptoms of schizophrenia can’t live typical lives

 Many people assume that an individual with schizophrenia will be permanently unable to integrate into society and will have to be hospitalized.
 However, the symptoms of this condition can often be controlled using antipsychotic medications, and psychosocial interventions, such as supported employment, can help individuals live stable and fulfilling lives in the community.